Frequently Asked Questions - Rise FAQs

-At Rise Academy Charter School, we get a lot of questions about what it means to be a charter school and how enrollment works.
-That's why we've come up with answers to frequently asked questions.
+We get a lot of questions about what is a charter school and how enrollment works.
+Here are answers to those frequently asked questions.

 What Is a Charter School?

 Charter schools are independent public schools of choice.
 Rise Academy is completely independent of any existing traditional school district.